alex1701c/krunner-firefox/README.md

 If you make changes in your Firefox profile you can sync them manually in the config dialog or they will be applied on startup.

+Note: This plugin is not (yet) compatible with Firefox ESR.
 ### Required Dependencies

 Debian/Ubuntu